Car insurance for convicted drivers

 Do I need to declare criminal convictions?

-If you have an unspent conviction, you’ll need to let your insurance provider know.
-You don’t have to disclose ‘spent’ convictions (these are the ones that no longer show up on a basic criminal record check).
-If you're not sure if a conviction is spent or not, see a guide on insurance and convictions from Unlock — a charity for supporting people with criminal records.
+If you have an unspent conviction, you’ll need to let your insurance provider know, if asked.
+Under the Rehabilitation of Offenders Act, you don’t have to disclose ‘spent’ convictions (these are the ones that no longer show up on a basic criminal record check).
+If you’re not sure if a conviction is spent or not, see a guide on insurance and convictions from Unlock — a charity for supporting people with criminal records.

 You don’t need to declare cautions, reprimands or final warnings to your insurance provider, as these are considered spent immediately.
 However, you will have to disclose any driving offences, such as speeding – even though, strictly speaking, minor offences that you’ve been given a fixed penalty notice for aren’t criminal convictions.